 The earliest set of recorded population figures can be traced back to 1790, and after 170 years of colonization, there were already plenty of people living in Massachusetts.
 That early census confirmed that 378,787 people were residents in the state.

-The population of Massachusetts continued to grow but unlike many other states in the country, which often absurdly large increases of several hundred percent in a single decade in their early years as settlers headed West, the increases in Massachusetts were fairly steady.
+The population of Massachusetts continued to grow, but unlike many other states in the country, which often had absurdly large increases of several hundred percent in a single decade in their early years as settlers headed West, the increases in Massachusetts were fairly steady.
 While other areas of the United States doubled in size on a census by census basis, Massachusetts had grown by 11.6% in 1800 to a figure of 422,845.

 Looking at population growth throughout the 20th century, there is an indication that rises within Massachusetts are slowing down.
 Natural growth remains healthy, however, and there are no reasons to suggest that the Massachusetts population will decrease anytime soon.

 The population of Massachusetts has continued to climb over the last few decades, although it has been at a slower pace than most states in the West and South.
 The last census showed a growth of 3.9% since 2000, compared with almost 10% nationally.
 The state has been slowly transforming from a manufacturing-based economy into one based on technology, which leaves fewer job options for lower-skilled workers, and many residents have left the state citing high housing and living costs.

 The 2020 Census will be interesting to watch, as it is possible that the Massachusetts population will have crept over the seven million mark.
 However, experts project that the population at the next Census will remain around 6.7 million, while 2030 may see a population of 6.8 million.